magento/architecture/design-documents/graph-ql/coverage/input-optput-extensibility.md

 - It is not possible to evolve arguments list and output type of our API in the future.
 Even if we decide to do breaking changes, there is no way to deprecate existing arguments and output data first

-**Proposed solution: Wrappers for arguments and output**
+**Proposed solution: Wrappers for output and merger for arguments**

-Wrappers for arguments and output type can solve extensibility and deprecation issues.
+Wrappers for output type along with merging capabilities for arguments can solve extensibility and deprecation issues.

 ```$graphqls
 type Mutation {
-    generateCustomerToken(input: GenerateCustomerTokenInput!): GenerateCustomerTokenOutput!
-}

-input GenerateCustomerTokenInput {
+    generateCustomerToken(
-    email: String!
+            email: String!,
             password: String!
+    ): GenerateCustomerTokenOutput!
 }

 type GenerateCustomerTokenOutput {